bard/emacs-run-command/docs/pages/quickstart.md

 ## Your first recipe

-Add a command recipe to your init file.
-Alternatively, copy or load recipes from the [cookbook](./cookbook):
+Add a command recipe to your init file or copy one from the [cookbook](./cookbook):

 For example: